brightlightkim/brightlightkim/README.md

 - 🏆 1st Place in the 2024 BYU ACM YHack (Best Hackathon Competition in BYU) with a Benny Award
 - 🏆 1st Place in the 2023 BYU ITCSA Raspberry Pi Competition (Best Robotics Competition in BYU)
 - 🏆 1st Place in the 2022 BYU ACM YHack (Best Hackathon Competition in BYU)
-- 🏆 1st Place in the 2017 Yongin City Internet of Things Hackathon Competition (Best IoT Hackathon Competition at Yongin City in Korea)
+- 🏆 1st Place in the 2017 DIPA Internet of Things Hackathon Competition (Best IoT Hackathon Competition at South Korea)

 ***